United States Border Patrol: Armed incursions

 On March 14, 2000, 16 Mexican soldiers in two humvees chased a Border Patrol agent near Santa Teresa, New Mexico, while another agent came under gunfire.
 Backup arrived and nine of the soldiers were detained.
 The Mexican government said the soldiers were unfamiliar with the border in that area as those soldiers were normally deployed to Mexico's interior.
 The U.S. State Department ordered them sent back to Mexico along with their weapons.

 On August 7, 2008, Mexican troops crossed the border into Arizona and held a U.S. Border Patrol Agent at gunpoint.
 Agents stationed at Ajo, Arizona, said that the Mexican soldiers crossed the border into an isolated area southwest of Tucson and pointed rifles at the agent, who has not been identified.
 The Mexicans withdrew after other U.S. agents arrived on the scene.

-On May 24, 2022, 18-year-old Salvador Rolando Ramos entered Robb Elementary School in Uvalde, Texas, and fatally shot nineteen students and two teachers with an AR-15 rifle.
-Ramos had legally purchased two AR-15s and ammunition a few days earlier.
-Agents of U.S. Customs and BORTAC responded to the scene, and within minutes of their arrival, fatally shot Ramos, ending his 70-minute rampage.
-One agent suffered a injury.

 Death threats

-Testifying in front of the United States Senate, Border Patrol Chief Mark Morgan said that the Border Patrol is the one of the most assaulted law enforcement agencies; since 2006, over seven thousand agents of the Border Patrol were attacked.
+Testifying in front of the United States Senate, Border Patrol chief Mark Morgan said that the Border Patrol is one of the most assaulted law enforcement agencies; since 2006, over seven thousand agents of the Border Patrol were attacked.
 On numerous occasions USBP agents have been fired upon from the Mexican side of the international border.
 Intelligence gathering has discovered bounties being placed on Patrol Agents to be paid by criminal smuggling organizations upon the confirmed murder or kidnapping of a U.S. Border Patrol Agent.
 In 2008, intelligence learned of a two-million-dollar contract for the murder of a Border Patrol Agent.
-In 2009 Border Patrol Agent Rosas was murdered in an ambush while on patrol; a bounty may have been paid to the assassins.
+In 2009 Border Patrol agent Rosas was murdered in an ambush while on patrol; a bounty may have been paid to the assassins.